| Written byNorbert Vollertsen

 community, especially humanitarian groups, must demand access to the shadowy world of labor camps.
 They have

+to look for the violence that is hidden from us by the system.
 The system’s beneficiaries are members of the Communist Party and high-ranking military personnel.
 In

 Pyongyang, these people enjoy a comfortable lifestyle—obscene in the context—with fancy restaurants and